 UC Alumni Association names top alumni award winners

-Five UC alumni to receive highest honors at April 2 event
+5 UC alumni to receive highest honors at April 4 event

 The University of Cincinnati Alumni Association has announced the recipients of its highest honors for UC alumni.
 This year’s honorees include:

-The UC Alumni Association annually honors a select few of its more than 300,000 alumni based on their career accomplishments and contributions to the university and community, recognizing them during Alumni Weekend festivities.
+Each year, the UC Alumni Association honors a select few of its more than 300,000 alumni based on their career accomplishments and contributions to the university and community, recognizing them during Alumni Weekend festivities each spring.